Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Prohibits weaponized drones for law enforcement.
-Bans surveillance of free speech and assembly activities.
-Requires deletion of unauthorized data collected by law enforcement within 24 hours.
-Establishes civil liability for violations.
+Prohibits weaponized drones for law enforcement use.
+Bans surveillance of free speech, assembly, or religious activities.
+Requires deletion of unauthorized surveillance data within 24 hours.
+Establishes minimum operational standards for law enforcement UAS use.

 View source